der43eryks/homesecurity/README.md

 A comprehensive backend API for a smart home security system that manages user authentication, device monitoring, alerts, and real-time notifications.

+**Note:** The backend code now resides exclusively in the `app` directory.
+The old `backend` folder has been removed for clarity and to save storage.
+All development, deployment, and configuration should reference the `app` directory only.

 ## 🚀 Live Demo

 - **Backend API**: [https://homesecurity-backend.onrender.com](https://homesecurity-backend.onrender.com)